 Some would argue that the beak is there for when it’s needed.
 Riders could remove the mudguard when offroading and the beak would then be useful.
-Same could be said about other far more important things that the bike does not have.
+The same could be said about other far more important things that the bike does not have.
 Like, less weight, better lights, more power.
-Isn’t these more useful for a motorcycle of its class rather than a beak?
+Aren’t these more useful for a motorcycle of its class than a beak?

 In an attempt to look adventurous, Royal Enfield has followed suit from the GS, Tiger and pulled a sneaky on us.
 KTM does not do this and should be applauded for it.
 Personally, I think it looks a bit tacky and useless, but what are your thoughts on it.
 Let’s discuss this in the comments below.